Collaboration & Funding Opportunities

 When will we know if we are funded?

-PICS will communicate decisions in mid-January 2026.
+PICS will communicate decisions in mid-June 2026.

 When will research projects need to take place?